Nom-nom-hub/arc-kit/templates/commands/define.md

 1. **Generate a concise short name** (2-4 words) for the branch:
    - Analyze the feature description and extract the most meaningful keywords
-   - Create a 2-4 word short name that captures the essence of the adaptive feature
+   - Create a 2-4 word short name that captures the essence of the feature
-   - Use action-noun format when possible (e.g., "add-user-auth", "fix-payment-bug", "evolve-recommendations")
+   - Use action-noun format when possible (e.g., "add-user-auth", "fix-payment-bug", "update-profile")
    - Preserve technical terms and acronyms (OAuth2, API, JWT, etc.)
    - Keep it concise but descriptive enough to understand the feature at a glance
    - Examples:
      - "I want to add user authentication" → "user-auth"
-     - "Implement adaptive recommendation system" → "adaptive-recommendations"
+     - "Implement user dashboard" → "user-dashboard"
      - "Create a dashboard for analytics" → "analytics-dashboard"
      - "Fix payment processing timeout bug" → "fix-payment-timeout"